Ever wanted to visualize your database information ?

 I was looking for someway to visualize Entity relation based on the data that is there in the Database -I’m not talking about Entity Relationship Diagram (ERD)- I’m talking about how certain customers relate to each others and to their addresses.

-I always thought I could use SVG for this task, but the problem of SVG, is that you have to describe the location of each node you want to display, Which would added extra effort on me when displaying my network of customers (data records) and their relationships.
-I would have to develop and Algorithm to distribute the displaying of customers on the canvas and then make sure the relationships don’t intercept too much together.
+I always thought I could use SVG for this task, but the problem of SVG, is that you have to describe the location of each node you want to display, which adds an extra effort on me when displaying my network of customers (data records) and their relationships.
+I would have to develop and Algorithm to distribute the displaying of customers on the canvas and then make sure the relationships don’t intercept too much together .

 Going in Deeper; I found the GraphViz tool, which is dedicated to visualizing Nodes and Edges.
-This tool read something a dot file, which describes the Nodes ,how to display them and describes the Edges and the their properties without caring about distributing them on the resulting Canvas.
+This tool reads something called a *.dot file, which describes the Nodes ,how to display them and describes the Edges and the their properties without worrying about distributing them on the resulting Canvas.

-The Question now is : How to get from Oracle DB to .DOT file ?
+The Question now is : How to get from Oracle DB Records and Fields to *.DOT file ?

 Find below the bird’s-eye-view of sample output (just to let you know what is possible):